 Also, remember that your readers don’t have all day to read your blog, so you need to get your point across efficiently.
 You don’t want 1000 words of fluff.

 Here’s a good reference point for how many words you want to aim for to convey your message.

 |400-600||It gives readers a taste of your work, but not enough to drive traffic to your site.|

 |1000-1500||Can being bringing organic traffic to your site|

 |1500-2500||Ideal for higher traffic and Google results; long posts bring more readers.|

 A higher word count is clearly correlated with a better Google ranking:

 Why Are Some Blogs More Effective Than Others?

 Watching a competitor’s blog soar can be frustrating while yours stays flat.
-However, it would help if you looked at what it takes to make a blog successful.
+However, it would help to look at what it takes to make a blog successful.
 Consider the following when comparing your blog to one with a similar niche:

 - How long are you working on your blog?